pod-os/PodOS/docs/features/full-text-search.md

 <subject> rdfs:label "Label literal" .
 ```

-All the labels will be indexed by the PodOS search and make the `<subject>` findable.
+All the labels and subject URIs will be indexed by the PodOS search and make the `<subject>` findable.

 Be aware that the term `solid:privateLabelIndex` is not part of the official vocabulary yet, but used by PodOS anyhow as a Proof of Concept.
 Consider it to be experimental and unstable.